kubernetes-csi/docs/book/src/Implement-Snapshot-Feature.md

 # Implement Snapshot Feature

-To implement the snapshot feature, a CSI driver needs to support additional controller capabilities CREATE_DELETE_SNAPSHOT and LIST_SNAPSHOTS, and implement additional controller RPCs CreateSnapshot, DeleteSnapshot, and ListSnapshots.
+To implement the snapshot feature, a CSI driver needs to support controller capabilities CREATE_DELETE_SNAPSHOT and LIST_SNAPSHOTS, and implement controller RPCs CreateSnapshot, DeleteSnapshot, and ListSnapshots.
 For details,  see the CSI spec [here](https://github.com/container-storage-interface/spec/blob/master/spec.md).

 Here are some example CSI plugins that have implemented the snapshot feature:
 * [GCE PD CSI driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver)